rb80/oracle-hospitality-integration-platform-bootcamp-customers/implementation-use-cases-for-property.md

 * Analyze real-world scenarios to improve decision-making with property data.

 * Develop skills to optimize property data usage for efficiency and accuracy.

+## 0 Set Currency

+Before starting, set the `CurrencyCode` environment variable to reflect the currency of the hotel you're using.

 ## 1 Get Token